ISA-tools/DataCarpentry-TrainingMaterial/experimental-metadata/experimental-metadata.md

 * **Minimum Information Checklists**: these are guidelines to identify the core or essential information to report about a particular type of experiment
 * **Exchange Formats**: formats that allow information to flow from one system to another (enabling syntactic interoperability)
-* **Terminologies**: emphasise on using the same term for referring to the same 'thing' in multiple systems (enabling semantic interoperability); these terminologies could include a wide-range of vocabularies, from taxonomies to more formal ontologies.
+* **Terminologies**: emphasise on using the same term for referring to the same 'thing' in multiple systems (enabling semantic interoperability); these terminologies could include a wide-range of vocabularies, depending on how formal they are, from taxonomies to  ontologies.

 Let's now explore each of these categories, highlighting some examples of each.